-Sitting on a chair in Ulysses, Kansas, a young, four-year-old boy, who should have been celebrating his birthday, was instead holding a toy that had captured his attention.
-He is being held by his aunt.
-Yesterday, his parents were at home with him as he gained another year, but today his aunt is his only immediate family.
+Sitting on a chair in Ulysses, Kansas, a young, four-year-old boy, who should have been celebrating his birthday, is instead holding a toy that had captured his attention.
+He is being cradled by his aunt.
+Yesterday, his parents were at home with him as he gained another year, but today his aunt and his uncle are his only immediate family.
 Lois arrives and makes her way into the room, sits down behind her easel, bulldog clipping the 11x14 inch felt grey paper to a wooden board.
 Her bag of pastels rest on her thighs, as she sits, speaking to the young boy, “This is going to be so easy for you.
 Take a deep breath and relax.”

 Carefully and eloquently, she asks him to describe the “bad man that hurt his mummy and daddy”, allowing him time to look through the special book of features in front of him.
 He looks gazing at each thumbnail printed black and white on the pages in the folder.
 He's only a young four year old, having celebrated his birthday yesterday, however his mind is still tuned to notice and recognise faces.
 Pointing, he selects a hair style, it is stubbly but more than five o'clock shadow, bowing at the front like a widow's peak as it reaches the forehead.
 He slowly makes his way down the face.
 He points to the eyebrows, they are thicker in the middle and gradient outwards becoming less hair-filled.
 The ears, rounded, with its lobe unattached.
 The eyes, wide set.
 The nose, button like, and then the lips, the cheeks and the chin.
 Then, the boy points to an image of some facial hair, a thin moustache that continues around his lips and connects on his chin.
 In a matter of hours, Lois’ forensic sketch will result in a mobil house being knocked at, the answering of a front door, a sketch that captures 'likeness', an interview, a murderer’s confession, and then the examining of his home where they find ‘the knife’.